Milwaukee-Bugs-NTUA/DataBasics/README.md

 For the directories of this project, we choose the structure mentioned above:

 * The source code for the back-end is located in the folder `back-end`.
-* Files for the ER-model are located in the folder `ER`
+* Files for the ER-model are located in the folder `ER`.
+* The folder `SQL Database Dumps` includes the files for generating the database and its test data.
 * The source code for the front-end is locate in the folder `front-end`.

+As far as the dump files are concerned, we do not recommend you to include them in your project repos.
+However, we did just for presentation purposes to the teachers of this class.